petitparser/dart-petitparser-examples/README.md

 This example contains a simple grammar and evaluator for LISP.
 The code is reasonably complete to run and evaluate complex programs.
 Binaries for a Read–Eval–Print Loop (REPL) are provided for the console and the web browser.

+### Math

+This example contains a simple evaluator for mathematical expressions, it builds a parse-tree that can then be used to print or evaluate expressions.

 ### Prolog

 This example contains a simple grammar and evaluator for Prolog programs.
 The code is reasonably complete to run and evaluate basic prolog programs.
 Binaries for a Read–Eval–Print Loop (REPL) are provided for the console and the web browser.